drounce/PyGEM/README.md

 # PyGEM

+All python code are written using a maximum line length of 120 characters to improve readability particularly with respect to longer equations that were difficult to read with the PEP-8 suggestion of 80 characters.

 ========== MODEL RUN DETAILS ================================================
 The model is run through a series of steps:
   > Step 01: Region/Glaciers Selection